vaishnavisen/vaishnavisen.github.io/_posts/2023-03-02-flying-dog-internationally.md

     * My address in India

     They also asked me to confirm that:

-    - I had been in the USA for atleast the last 2 years and any short visits to India were not more than a total of 180 days.
+    - I had been in the USA for atleast the last 2 years and any short visits to India were not more than a total of 180 days
     - I won't return to the USA with my dog for at least 3-4 months

     They verified all the documents and submitted them to the AQCS office, who then quickly provided the No Objection Certificate.
 I emailed copies to the airline offices at the origin and destination air    por ts before the flight.